-- 1. Students will practice reading texts like a writer, analyzing what each text is communicating in detail, considering how the author chose to achieve his or her purposes, and evaluating the effectiveness of those choices.
-Means: Reading several essays from Models for Writers and examining the texts in class to see how they work. - 2.
+- Students will practice reading texts like a writer, analyzing what each text is communicating in detail, considering how the author chose to achieve his or her purposes, and evaluating the effectiveness of those choices. - Means: Reading assignments from The Norton Field Guide to Writing and examining the contents in class to see how they work. - 2.
 Students will produce five paragraph essays written over a short period of time and evaluated 4,3,2,1 using an assignment-specific rubric.
 Means: Writing six essays (handouts will explain goals of each essay).